-In the middle of the busy commercial Tenjin area, the Kego Shrine (警固神社) is a completely different space.
+In the middle of the busy commercial Tenjin area in Fukuoka City, the Kego Shrine (警固神社) is a completely different space.
 The time seems to flow differently in the precinct, making it a nice spot to get some quiet time from the bustle surrounding the shrine.

 The Kego Daijin (警固大神) that is enshrined here is a collective name of the below three gods.

 - Yasomagatsuhi no Kami (八十禍津日神)